Play Freedom Trail with DP

 , and the algorithm returns 4.

-Since the pointer is currently pointing to the letter "g"
+Since the pointer is currently on the letter "g"

-, you can directly press the middle button, then rotate the dial counterclockwise by two positions to point the pointer to the letter "d"
+, you can press the middle button directly, then rotate the disk two steps counterclockwise so that the pointer points to the letter "d"

 , and press the middle button again.

-In this process, the button is pressed twice, and the dial is rotated two positions, totaling 4 operations, which is the minimum number of operations, so the algorithm should return 4.
+In this process, the button is pressed twice, and the disk is rotated two steps, totaling 4 operations, which is the minimum number of operations, so the algorithm should return 4.

-Here, we can first make an equivalence for the problem: is rotating the dial the same as moving the pointer?
+We can first make an equivalence in the problem: is rotating the disk equivalent to moving the pointer?

-The original problem can be transformed into: with a fixed dial, we can move the pointer; now we need to move the pointer and press the button to input the string corresponding to key
+The original problem can be transformed into: the disk is fixed, and we can move the pointer; now we need to move the pointer and press the button to input the string corresponding to key

-So, how can we use dynamic programming techniques to solve this problem?
-Or, what are the "state" and "choices" in this problem?
+So, how can we solve this problem using dynamic programming techniques?
+Or rather, what are the "states" and "choices" in this problem?

-The "state" is "the current character to be input" and "the current position of the dial pointer".
+The "state" is "the current character to be input" and "the current position of the disk pointer."

-More specifically, the "state" consists of two variables i
+More specifically, the "state" is represented by two variables i

 and j